 English is considered to be the path to success in Sri Lanka, being widely used in the civil service, in health, hospitality and tourism, and in private business.
 Without English, people are certainly disadvantaged and in the province we work in, this contributes to the cycle of rural poverty.

 Study and complete your TEFL in a fully supported educational environment whilst contributing to our positive educational and community work.
 You will need to have at least a 20 hour TEFL certificate (see our website for details) to raise your awareness of the grammar the children are taught in schools.
 If you do not have a TEFL certificate you can study and complete a range of other length TEFL courses - up to 250 hours - should you be thinking of working overseas.
 To be considered to work with us after your volunteering placement, you will need at some point at least a ‘Level 3’ course, similar to or the one offered on our website

 Join us in villages, hospitals and schools building toilets, as well as agro-wells and water filtration plants.
-Neither the local hospital nor the school has adequate toilet facilities and 5/400 households have no toilet, which is obviously harmful to those households and the ones around.
-The temple’s toilets and shower facilities need to be increased due to the increasing numbers of child monks living at the temple, as well as the numbers of people coming to the temple for social and community gatherings.
+Neither the local hospital nor the local school has adequate toilet facilities and 50/400 households in one village area have no toilet.
 Water treatment plants also need to be installed in the villages, schools and hospitals, and the villages need 20 agro-wells to support the development of agriculture.